Developing and leveraging your customer database is vital to digital marketing teams.

 A reverse IP lookup code uses that browser, its device, and geolocation data to find other publicly available pieces of relevant information.
 This could include social media profiles, current company and job titles, phone numbers, emails, addresses, and so on.

 How to Leverage Your Customer Database

-Now that you know how to build your customer database and keep them engaged, how else can you leverage this data?
+Now that you know how to build your marketing database and keep customers engaged, how else can you leverage this data?
 How can you use it to better your marketing and sales strategies?